 The time to acquire a target is a function of the distance to and size of the target.

 In other words: the closer and/or bigger something is, the faster you can put your cursor (or finger) on it.
-This obviously has all kinds of implications for interaction and UI design, but three of the most important are:
+This obviously has all kinds of implications for interaction and user interface design techniques, but three of the most important are:

 Make buttons and other “click targets” (like icons and text links) big enough to easily see and click.
-This is especially important with menus and other link lists, as insufficient space will leave people clicking the wrong links again and again.
+This is especially important with typography, menus, and other link lists, as insufficient space will leave people clicking the wrong links again and again.

 Make the buttons for the most common actions larger and more prominent.